sbabcoc/Remote-Session/README.md

 ### Setting Details

 The **`SSH_KEY_NAME`** setting specifies the path to an SSH key file for authentication to the remote host.
 If the key file is specified by full path, this is used as-is.
-Otherwise, the key file must belocated in the .ssh folder of the active user's HOME directory.
+Otherwise, the key file must be located in the .ssh folder of the active user's HOME directory.
 If the key file is encrypted, you must provide the decryption passphrase in the **`SSH_KEY_PASS`** setting.
 This also implies the presence of a corresponding `pub` file in the same folder as the key file.

 If a _known_hosts_ file is stored in the same folder as the SSH key file(s), this _known_hosts_ file will be supplied to **JSch** as your personal Certificate Authority.
 The **`IGNORE_KNOWN_HOSTS`** setting specifies that this _known_hosts_ file should be ignored.